 I rarely venture further than the local town which is about two kilometres away.
 Pandemic living has encouraged me to be more of a homebody, and I have delighted in it.
 Spring has come and I want to spend my time in the garden and polytunnel.
 I enjoy the company of my chickens and frequently will go out to sit with them as I drink my morning cup of coffee.

 When Stephen announced to me on Thursday last that not only would he be working on Friday, but also on Saturday, I was not overly pleased.
-His work days start at about four in the morning and he is often not home until seven or eight o’clock in the evening, so the risk of burnout is very real.
+His work days start at about four in the morning and he is often not home until seven or eight o’clock in the evening.
+The risk of burnout is very real.
 In terms of the farm, I’m well able to keep things going during the week, but I always worry that I might miss something.

 Overall, the week went well.
 I was able to plan out my days and achieve what was needed.
 I stayed on top of the washing, successfully froze a large batch of chicken stock, tended to the various animals and cooked dinners every night.
 Sheep were checked and moved from paddock to paddock as required.
 I even managed to shoehorn in a trip to Carlow for canning supplies on Friday morning.